 Given that we are a 100% non- agency business and that our forte lies in helping students leverage their profile to reach top tier schools, we cannot guarantee admission.
 Let me also share with you that if anyone is offering you guaranteed admission, you may not have exploited your full potential to get into a top school, as top schools don’t offer guaranteed admissions to anyone.

 At ReachIvy, we want to ensure that each student gets into the college which is the ‘right fit’ for his profile.
 Your career and future matters to us, so we will work hard to make sure that you get to the top schools.
 Given our expertise and consistent rate of successful admits through all our years of operation, we are confident of delivering a world class service and guiding you holistically to get that admit!

-If you look at our Student Testimonials on our website, you’d see that our students have cracked admission to top tier schools like Harvard, Cornell, MIT, Wharton, LBS, Oxford, IBS, and others.
+If you look at our Student Testimonials on our website, you’d see that our students have cracked admission to top tier schools like Harvard, Cornell, MIT, Wharton, LBS, Oxford, and others.
 These schools are tough to get into, but every year our students get in their dream schools because we offer high-quality, personalized services.

 6] If two or more students from ReachIvy are applying to the same university that year, how will I know that you are not preferring the other student over me?